 Be Aware: Interest on Overdue Tax

-For Q2 2024, the interest charge on overdue tax is at its highest rate in over 20 years: 10 percent.
+For Q2 2024, the interest charge on unpaid balances is at its highest rate in over 20 years: 10 percent.
 The prescribed interest rate changes quarterly.
 Be sure to file your taxes on time and pay any taxes due in order to avoid this significant charge.

 You Asked: How Long Do I Keep Tax Records?

-You are required by law to keep tax records for at least six years from the end of the tax year to which they apply (or from their filing date).

-RRIF if Over 64 - The pension income tax credit generally becomes available at age 65, allowing for a tax credit on up to \$2,000 of eligible pension income.
+You are required by law to keep tax records for at least six years from the end of the tax year to which they apply (or from their filing date). at age 65, allowing for a tax credit on up to \$2,000 of eligible pension income.
 If you don't have eligible income, consider setting up a small RRIF for the year you turn 65 (sooner, if widowed) to create pension income.
 You don't have to convert your RRSP to the RRIF until the year you turn 71, but this way you can still claim the pension tax credit.